No pros were identified for this area. No categories met the specified threshold.

 The cost of living in this area is notably high, making it a more expensive place to live.
 You'll find higher expenses for everyday goods and services, housing and groceries.

-Without the right tools, relocating to any new area can be very stressful and challenging.
-Living in Fallbrook, California could be a positive experience for anyone who puts in the time to do the research required.
+Without the right tools, moving to any new city can be very stressful and challenging.
+Living in Eielson AFB, Alaska could be a positive experience for anyone who puts in the effort to do the research required.
 When searching for a new neighborhood, several key items should be considered.
 Safety is paramount, ensuring a secure environment for you and your family.
 Proximity to workplaces or schools reduces commuting time and enhances convenience.
 Access to amenities like parks, grocery stores and healthcare facilities contributes to a comfortable lifestyle.
 Reliable public transportation options promote easy mobility.
 A strong sense of community fosters social connections and a welcoming atmosphere.
-The best areas in Fallbrook and in surrounding cities are easier to find when you are able to make informed decisions.
-Using data from cost of living, commute, health & safety, employment, housing, you will see a detailed breakdown of the most important information as well as comparisons to the California and national averages.
+Using the livability score which includes data from categories like amenities, commute, education, employment, you can easily compare the best places to live in Eielson AFB and also determine if there are any nearby cities that might be a better match for your lifestyle.
+You can also compare Eielson AFB to Alaska and the national average.

-Being close to public transit, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Fallbrook.
-Before you determine if any of these amenities are available in the area, you will also want to know if the real estate prices in Fallbrook are affordable.
-Median real estate prices in Fallbrook come in at $555,500, which is 35.7% higher than the California average.
+Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
+Having said that, perhaps the most important metric to consider when contemplating a move to Eielson AFB is real estate affordability.
+Median real estate prices in Eielson AFB come in at $0, which is 100% lower than the Alaska average.
 The home price to income ratio compares the median home prices to the median household income.
-In Fallbrook, the home price to income ratio is 8, which is 25% higher than the California average.
+In Eielson AFB, the home price to income ratio is 0, which is 100% lower than the Alaska average.